Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

 - *B* (Receipt)
   Payment status.
 The following statuses are available:
     - Green
-        An incoming payment has been matched with an existing open item.
+        The bank transaction has been fully matched (creditor number and receipt 1) with an open item.
     - Yellow
-        An incoming payment probably matches and existing open item but there are discrepancies to be checked.
+        The bank transaction has been partially matched with an open item but there are discrepancies to be checked.
     - Red
-        No matching open item found for the payment.
+        No matching open item found for the bank transaction.

-    > [Info] If a payment is processed manually, a **M** will be displayed in this column.
+    > [Info] If a bank transaction is matched manually with an open item, an **M** will be displayed in this column.

 [comment]: <> (HG: B = Beleg! -> Change column name accordingly here and in IU Terminology file!
-Add screenshot/icons)
+Add screenshot/icons - Bedeutung von B Spalte?
+RS Jessie)

 - S (Search)
     Click the ![Search](../../Assets/Icons/Search.png "[Search]") (Search) button to search for open items.

- [comment]: <> (New window opens up.
-Name?
-Add and describe!)

 - *Turnover*
     Turnover value.